COME JOIN US

 Learn more abou the Student Exchange Program.
 Click here.

-Apply for the Student Exchange Program.
+Apply for the program.
 Click here for the application.
 (174K .pdf)

 - To provide the community with an opportunity to learn about Japanese culture